ERROR Invalid kernel: elf_xen_note_check: ERROR: Will only load images

 2. Detach the root volume.

-3. Attach the volume to another instance and modify the volume to remove the hardcoded MAC address.
+3. Attach the volume to another instance and

 4. Attach the volume to the original instance.